-&lt;sup>5 A closer inspection of the data reveals that several countries have indeed missed the target by having inflation below the target range.
+&lt;sup>6 A closer inspection of the data reveals that several countries have missed the target by having inflation below the target range.
 For example, Sweden in the 1990s had a range between 1% and 3% inflation, but in four years inflation was below 1%.
-This result is fragile though; the coefficient becomes negative if country-specific fixed effects are added.
+This result is fragile; the coefficient becomes negative if country-specific fixed effects are added.

-&lt;sup>6 Measurement error is also a potential issue, especially for de jure monetary performance; as we note above, there may be issues associated especially with exchange rate realignments.
+&lt;sup>7 Measurement error is also a potential issue, especially for de jure monetary performance; as we note above, there may be issues associated especially with exchange rate realignments.

 We provide four different perturbations of our IV results.
-First, we use two different sets of instrumental variables: our set of five political variables either by themselves, or augmented with the lag of de jure monetary success.
-For both IV sets, we estimate two models: the benchmark model, and another that adds both country- and year-specific fixed effects.
+First, we use two different sets of instrumental variables: our set of five political variables either by themselves, or augmented with lags of the de jure regime and de facto monetary success.
+For both IV sets, we estimate two models: the benchmark model, and one with country- and year-specific fixed effects.